aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/roll-back-to-previous-page-version/_index.md

 - recover previous onenote page
 schemas:
 - type: TechArticle
-  headline: How to Restore Previous OneNote Version – Aspose.Note
+  headline: How to Restore a Previous OneNote Version Using Aspose.Note for Java
   description: Learn how to restore previous OneNote version and roll back OneNote
     pages using Aspose.Note for Java.
 Follow this step‑by‑step guide for efficient document management.
   dateModified: '2026-05-25'
   author: Aspose
 - type: HowTo
-  name: How to Restore Previous OneNote Version – Aspose.Note
+  name: How to Restore a Previous OneNote Version Using Aspose.Note for Java
   description: Learn how to restore previous OneNote version and roll back OneNote
     pages using Aspose.Note for Java.
 Follow this step‑by‑step guide for efficient document management.